-These little focaccias are excellent for breakfast with honey or as a snack with Nutella as they are very soft and tender.
+These focaccia buns with mascarpone cheese in the dough are very soft and tender.
+They are excellent for breakfast with honey or as a snack with hazelnut spread.
 The addition of mascarpone cheese makes them fresh the day after and gives them a delicate flavor of milk.

 - 4 g active dry yeast

 - 500 g Manitoba flour or bread flour